Environmental Sound Deepfake Detection Using Deep-Learning Framework: Evaluation Datasets and Experimental Settings

+As mentioned in Section~\ref{intro}, only four datasets of FoleySound~\cite{data_03} (2023), SceneFake~\cite{data_02} (2024), EnvSDD~\cite{data_01}(2025), and ESDD-Challenge-TestSet~\cite{source_5} have been proposed for ESDD task.
+While FoleySound~\cite{data_03}, ESDD-Challenge-TestSet~\cite{source_5} are only for sound event and SceneFake~\cite{data_02} is only for sound scene, EnvSDD~\cite{data_01} includes both sound event and sound scene.
+Therefore, we first use EnvSDD~\cite{data_01} dataset to conduct extensive experiments to analyze and achieve the best model.
+We use ESDD-Challenge-TestSet~\cite{source_5} to verify the generality of our best model by cross-dataset evaluation.
+As the scope of this paper focus on sound scene and sound event without human speech, we do not use SceneFake~\cite{data_02} dataset in which human speech is added.
+We also do not use FoleySound~\cite{data_03} in this paper as this dataset is from DCASE2023-Task7 and is included in EnvSDD dataset~\cite{data_01}.

-\textbf{EnvSDD dataset~\cite{data_01}:} In this paper, we train and evaluate our proposed models on the benchmark dataset of EnvSDD~\cite{data_01}.
-As shown in Table~\ref{tab:dataset}, the dataset comprises two subsets of the development subset and the test subset.
-The bonafide audio in the EnvSDD development subset are from four resources: DCASE Challenge 2019 Task 1 (TUTASC2019Dev)~\cite{source_1} (e.g., audio scene), DCASE Challenge 2016 Task 3 (TUTSED2016Dev \& TUTSED2016Eval)~\cite{source_2} (e.g., audio event), DCASE Challenge 2017 Task 3 (TUTSED2017Dev \& TUTSED2017Eval)~\cite{source_3} (e.g., audio event), and finally UrbanSound8K~\cite{source_4} (e.g., audio event).
-For each data resource, the number of 4-second bonafide audio recordings are collected and shown in the second column of Table~\ref{tab:dataset}.
-Then, four different generated-AI systems (e.g., ATA-Audioldm1, TTA-audiogen, TTA-audioldm1, and TTA-audioldm2), using two main techniques of audio-to-audio (ATA) and text-to-audio (TTA), are applied to generate fake audio from bonafide audio.
-Meanwhile, the bonafide audio in the EnvSDD test subset does not only comprise four resources as mentioned in the development set, but also includes DCASE2023Task7~\cite{dcase20213t7} (e.g., audio event) and Clotho~\cite{data_clotho} (e.g., audio event).
-Additionally, three different generated-AI systems of ATA-Audioldm2, TAT-Audiolcm, and TAT-Tangoflux are added to generate fake audio in the test set.
+\textbf{EnvSDD dataset~\cite{data_01}:} As shown in Table~\ref{tab:dataset}, EnvSDD dataset comprises two subsets of the development subset and the test subset.
+The real audio in the EnvSDD development subset are from four main resources: DCASE Challenge 2019 Task 1 (TUTASC2019Dev)~\cite{source_1} (e.g., audio scene), DCASE Challenge 2016 Task 3 (TUTSED2016Dev \& TUTSED2016Eval)~\cite{source_2} (e.g., audio event), DCASE Challenge 2017 Task 3 (TUTSED2017Dev \& TUTSED2017Eval)~\cite{source_3} (e.g., audio event), and finally UrbanSound8K~\cite{source_4} (e.g., audio event).
+For each data resource, the number of 4-second real audio recordings are collected and shown in the second column of Table~\ref{tab:dataset}.
+Then, four different generated-AI systems (e.g., ATA-Audioldm1, TTA-audiogen, TTA-audioldm1, and TTA-audioldm2), using two main techniques of audio-to-audio (ATA) and text-to-audio (TTA), are applied to generate fake audio from real audio.
+Meanwhile, the real audio in the EnvSDD test subset not only comprise four resources as mentioned in the development set, but also includes DCASE2023Task7~\cite{dcase20213t7} (e.g., audio event) and Clotho~\cite{data_clotho} (e.g., audio event).
+Additionally, three different generated-AI systems of ATA-Audioldm2, TAT-Audiolcm, and TAT-Tangoflux are added to generate fake audio in the test subset.
+Given data in Table~\ref{tab:dataset}, there are two main concerns.
+First, the EnvSDD dataset presents unbalanced with the dominant TUTASC2019Dev.
+Second, while TUTASC2019Dev presents sound scene recordings, other data resources collect sound events.